stinsonmathai/tmo/docs/create_virtual_disks.md

         ]
     }

-If a body dictionary variable is passed to the function, it will be used instead of the above.
+If a raid dictionary variable is passed to the function, it will be used instead of the above.

 To create the virtual raid disk:

     print(rf.create_virtual_disks(rfo))

-Or with the body variable passed to the function containing the raid configuration:
+Or with the raid variable passed to the function containing the raid configuration:

-    print(rf.create_virtual_disks(rfo, body))
+    print(rf.create_virtual_disks(rfo, raid))